Infinitode/Hued/readme.md

 An open-source Python library for color generation, conversion, and retrieval of common properties, palettes, and color information.

+### Changes in version 1.0.6:
+- New functions under `ColorPalette` to create gradients and to export `ColorPalette` data as a CSV, TXT or JSON file.

 ### Changes in version 1.0.5:
 - New conversion methods for `XYZ` / `CIE 1931 XYZ`.